OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning an Edge Cluster
 ============================

 In this quick start guide we are going to try different workloads.
-Each workload needs to be deployed in a compatible type of edge cluster, since not all of them are capable of running all types of workload.
+Each workload needs to be deployed in a compatible type of Edge Cluster, since not all of them are capable of running all types of workload.
 More information on this is available in the :ref:`platform notes <uspng>`.

 +--------------------------------------------------+-------------------+-------------+
 |                     Workload                     | Edge Cluster Type |  Hypervisor |